Ayoolavictor/Dynamics/README.md

 # DYNAMICS
-## Lending and saving DApp built on ethereun using solidity and react.
+## Lending and saving DApp built on ethereum using solidity and react.
 <br>

 ## Project Description <br>